exercism/v3/languages/elixir/exercises/concept/agent/.docs/instructions.md

 # => [%Plot{plot_id: 1, registered_to: "Emma Balan"}]
 ```

-## 5. Release plots
+## 4. Release plots

 Implement the `CommunityGarden.release/2` function.
 It should receive the `pid` and `id` of the plot to be released.
 It should return `:ok` on success.
+When a plot is released, the id is not re-used, it is used as a unique identifier only.

 ```elixir
 CommunityGarden.release(pid, 1)